Artist in Residence

 I’m honoured to be Artist in Residence at Melbourne Recital Centre in 2018.

-A beautiful chance to create, reflect, curate, advocate and play, in a place and community I love.
+It’s a beautiful chance to create, reflect, curate, advocate and play, in a place and community I love.

 We’ve planned a suite of events around this stunning venue including multiple performances, hosted conversations, a mini festival-within-a-festival, and a major new work, Soliloquy, premiering 22 November.